Monster Maker: Introduction

 Jim Henson talks about the Creature Shop, showing one of the devils from The Storyteller as an example of what the Creature Shop can make.
-A puppet later used as The Predator on Dinosaurs can also be seen in a movie that Matt is watching.
-He then introduces the Monster Maker.
+He then introduces Monster Maker.

 Plot

-Teenager Matt Banting wants to work with a famous but eccentric creature/fx (special effects) man, but he gets more than he bargained for when one of the creatures, the giant dragon-like Ultragorgon seems to come to life and takes Matt under his wing.
-Matt is forced to confront his inner monsters while working out his issues with his father.
+English teenager Matt Banting idolizes American special effects creator Chauncey Bellow, and designs his own practical effects in his bedroom as a way to escape from his unhappy home life.
+When Matt learns that his hero's studio is in his hometown, he visits and shows the staff his creations.
+Even the taciturn, surly Chauncey is impressed by Matt's work, and agrees to hire him as an assistant.
+Chauncey begins to mentor Matt in the art of monster making, showing him a giant, dragon-like puppet they're currently building called "The Ultragorgon."
+But Matt has lied about his age, and when his abusive father finds out he's skipping school to work at the studio, Matt's dreams are threatened and no one can help him — except, perhaps, the Ultragorgon.

 Conclusion

 Jim Henson mentions that although the creatures look real, they are not actually alive.
-He tells how many performers were needed for the Ultragorgon (including Brian Henson operating the head).
+He tells how many performers were needed for the Ultragorgon (including Brian Henson operating the head from the Ultragorgon's neck compartment) as the viewers will notice when they see the credits for this special.
 He also brings out Kermit the Frog who comments that he liked the special.